List of awards and nominations received by Carrie Underwood: Pollstar Awards

 The Pollstar Awards is ceremony to honor artists and professionals in the concert industry.
 It was created by Pollstar, the leading trade publication for the concert tour industry.

 Radio Disney Music Awards

 The Radio Disney Music Awards honor most popular and played artists for the previous years.
 The Hero Award is an honor for contribution for the charitable work.

 Teen Choice Awards

 The Teen Choice Awards is an annual show that honors the years biggest achievements in music, movies, sports, television, fashion and more.
 Underwood has won seven awards out of nineteen nominations.

 Other honors

 Grand Ole Opry

 The Grand Ole Opry has been called the "Home of American Music" and "Country's most famous stage".
 Membership in the Opry remains one of Country Music's crowning achievements.
 Being made a member of the Grand Ole Opry, Country Music's big house, the oldest, most enduring "Hall of Fame," is to be identified as a member of the elite of Country Music.

 Guinness World Records

-The Guinness World Records honors the world's most impressive acts.
-Underwood has set five records.